grnet/synnefo/docs/source/devguide.rst

 Notes:

-* States represent file hashes (either MD5 or Merkle).
+* States represent file hashes (it is suggested to use Merkle).
 Deleted or non-existing files are assumed to have a magic hash (e.g. empty string).
 * Updating a state (either local or remote) implies downloading, uploading or deleting the appropriate file.

 Recommended Practices and Examples